WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Facts/Sharks/Sharks.md

 Did You Know That the Galapagos shark is often the most abundant shark around oceanic islands?

-Did You Know That the blotched catshark exhibits fluorescence, with spots that glow yellow under blue light?
+Did You Know That the blotched catshark exhibits fluorescence, with spots that glow [[Fantasy/DM Notes/Realities/Copper 9/Mechanics/Oil Colour/Yellow/yellow\|yellow]] under blue light?

 Did You Know That the grey reef shark is the first shark species known to perform a threat display to warn off divers who are too close?